x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 Once you are assured that index creation is complete and no other transactions are occurring in the neo4j instance, execute `./build_distribution_zip.sh`

 The **build_distribution_zip.sh** script:
-- stops the Docker container, which should result in a graceful shutdown of the neo4j server
+- Explicitly shuts down the neo4j service inside the Docker container.
+This should prevent a 137 error (killed process) in the next step.
+- Stops the Docker container.
-- creates a zip file with the same name as the Docker container, containing the files for the distribution
+- Creates a zip file with the same name as the Docker container, containing the files for the distribution.

 ## 8. Upload the distribution Zip.